pingswept/dev-log/2014-01-ghost-and-node-install.markdown

     npm install

 Use grunt to build CSS and JS files.
 Have to use --force because there is a grunt task to init git submodules, but we downloaded the tarball rather than cloning the git repo.

+Be sure not to run this as root because bower fails in that case.

     grunt init --force